Cynthia Rogerson – Fiction

 Wait for Me Jack was published in 2017 under Addison Jones.
 A Sunday Times top summer read, it’s also an audiobook.

-Wah! will be published in November 2021.
+Wah! was published in November 2021.
 She’s taught on the Edinburgh University Creative Writing programme and holds an RLF Fellowship.

 Cynthia is able to assist with any aspect of fiction writing, from finding inspiration to fine-tuning a work in progress.